 - Local and topical in-jokes.
 Some pantos have a script written specially each year.
 Others are available pre-written with [insert topical joke], [insert local joke], [insert name of celebrity famous for being fat] written in.
 Often jokes are at the expense of an area of the city known for being posh, or run-down; or a rivalry with a local town (see Springfield v Shelbyville).
 Sometimes (especially from the villain) they're just broadsides at the area in general.

-- In many of the panto Stroke Country, the in jokes normally mock the football team The Crusaders (normally by commenting on their consistently bad performance much to the chagrin of nearly ever Crusaders supporter in the audience) or mocking our accent.
-One such instance had the pantomime Dame mocking the fact that we say 'more' as 'moor' much Hilarity Ensued.
+- In many of the Stroke Country pantos, the-in jokes normally mock the football team The Crusaders (normally by commenting on their consistently bad performance, much to the chagrin of nearly every Crusaders supporter in the audience) or mocking our accent.
+One such instance had the pantomime Dame mocking the fact that we say 'more' as 'moor' - much Hilarity Ensued.